1024-NET/EDUS/README.md

 # EDUS
-Electronic equipment upgrading smoothly,connect the old and new computer devices with wifi or bluetooth, and clone the user data of the system by pressing a key.
+Electronic equipment upgrading smoothly,connecting the old and new computer devices bywifi or bluetooth, and clone the user data of the system by pressing a key.